Why Partnerships Matter Now More Than Ever

 No newsflash here: Children’s health is in crisis.

-We need partners working on food access, school meal innovation, farmer support, environmental education, physical activity, and public health strategy.
 When we work together, we act as a family with a shared mission, each of us bringing our strengths to build a healthier future for kids.

-To create real change, we can’t work in silos.
+In times of extreme uncertainty around policies and funding, one thing remains clear: we can’t do this work alone.
 Partnerships help realize and multiply our impact.
-And, let’s be honest– It’s also just a lot more fun to work together.
+And, let’s be honest - - It’s also just a lot more fun to work together!

 Eat Real Certified + Marietta City Schools